orchestral/testbench/docs/readme.md

 ## Testing Route Filters

-By default Route filters are disabled by Laravel because ideally you should test the filter separately.
-In order to overwrite this default add the following code:
+By default, route filters are disabled by Laravel because, ideally, you should test the filter separately.
+In order to overwrite this default, add the following code:

 ```php